-- √ Physical Education 354.
+√ Physical Education 354.
 Sport and Society.
 2 hrs.; 2 cr.
 Prereq: Completion of Behavioral Science Area Requirements.

 Role of sport and physical activity in American life; sociological implications of sport.
+Offered alternate Fall semesters.

-Not offered on a regular basis.
-Availability to be determined by the department. - √ Physical Education 355.
+√ Physical Education 355.
 Psychology of Sport and Motor Performance.
 2 hrs.; 2 cr.
 Prereq: Completion of Behavioral Science Area Requirements.
 Not open to students with credit in Physical Education 450.

 Application of psychological concepts to the study of sports and skilled motor performance; influence of psychological variables upon the performance and behavior of the sports participant.
 Not offered on a regular basis.
-Availability to be determined by the department.
+Offered alternate Fall semesters.